Cloud Ready Solutions

 AU data sovereigntyKeepit-owned Sydney data centre (Equinix)Azure AU regions (Microsoft-owned)

-Egress feesNoneNot separately charged, but overage storage at $0.15/GB/month
+Egress feesNoneNot separately charged, but overage storage at USD $0.15/GB/month

 Highlighted cells show where one product has a clear advantage for the majority of Australian mid-market and MSP use cases.
 Ties are unhighlighted.